nickpansh/Unity-Design-Pattern/README-EN.md

 - According to my understanding, sort the design patterns in game development by **importance**.
 - In addition to 23 design patterns, **introduce the game design patterns from "Game Programming Patterns"**.
 - For each design pattern, **ideas and examples of using it in game development are provided**, focusing on game development, with the purpose of deepening understanding and avoiding generalizations.
-- For those patterns already supported by C#/.Net Frameworks/Unity3D, use ready-made solutions directly. **Talk about the understanding of design patterns through the source code in [UnityCSReference](https://github.com/Unity-Technologies/UnityCsReference)**.
+- For those patterns wildly used in framework (C#/.Net Frameworks/Unity3D)  , focus on how the framework use the pattern. **Talk about the understanding of design patterns through the source code in [UnityCSReference](https://github.com/Unity-Technologies/UnityCsReference)**.

 ### For whom